 Delivering an intimate urban park experience to more than 200,000 visitors annually, Greenacre Park provides innumerable moments of welcome tranquility and escape for residents, families, visitors, and members of the local workforce.

 The Park, composed of three levels, is highlighted by a dramatic, 25-foot-high waterfall constructed from huge sculpted granite blocks with a mass of falling water.
 Water also trickles down a granite-faced wall that flows into a serene brook running along to the Park’s entrance.

 Open to the sky, the peaceful milieu features a central area of twelve mature honey locust trees, russet brick paving, sunny seating areas with moveable tables and chairs, and an outdoor café.
 A raised terrace, protected by a trellis roof of weathering steel beams and transparent acrylic vaults, contains heating elements to warm visitors during the cooler months.
-Lush evergreen plantings, walls of Boston ivy, and large urns of colorful seasonal flowers complete the Park’s restful, garden-like setting.
+Lush evergreen plantings, walls of ivy, and large urns of colorful seasonal flowers complete the Park’s restful, garden-like setting.

 Attendants are on duty at all times to assist visitors and to ensure that park rules are observed.

 Greenacre Park is closed for the winter months and will reopen in the Spring.

 Greenacre Park is privately owned and privately maintained by Greenacre Foundation for all the people of New York City to enjoy.
 Any activity which, in the opinion of the staff, disrupts the serenity of the park, is not allowed.